nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Do When You Get a Traffic Ticket in Nebraska?

-The course of action upon receiving a traffic ticket in Nebraska will depend on whether the offense cited on the ticket allows for Waivers.
-A ticket marked “Waiver Allowed” is a citation that can be settled by “waiving of rights to a trial”.
+The course of action upon receiving a traffic ticket in Nebraska may depend on whether the offense cited on the ticket allows for Waivers.
+A ticket marked "Waiver Allowed" is a citation that can be settled by "waiving of rights to a trial".
 This simply implies that the offense can be settled without having to make a court appearance if the defendant chooses to do so.

-• Mail- Sign the appropriate section on the back of the ticket (indicating this is a Guilty plea) and send it, with full payment, to the Office of the Clerk of the County Court listed on the citation.
+• Mail - Sign the appropriate section on the back of the ticket (indicating this is a Guilty plea) and send it, with full payment, to the Office of the Clerk of the County Court listed on the citation.
 Payment should be in a money order or check.
 Do not mail cash.

-If the citation allows for a waiver or not but the defendant chooses to contest the charges, then the defendant must appear in court on the scheduled court date for arraignment.
-The defendant will enter the “Not Guilty” plea at this point and a trial date will be set.
-The defendant must return to the court on this date for the trial.
-It is advisable to retain the services of a traffic attorney to assist, at this point.
-At trial the judge will hear arguments from both sides and, on the conclusion of the trial, rendering a ruling.
-If the court rules the defendant to be guilty, then the defendant will be liable for all fines and court fees including additional costs that might accrue from the trial.
-The conviction will be reported to the Nebraska DMV and points will be added to the defendant’s driving record.
-If the court rules the defendant to be Not Guilty, then all charges will be dismissed and the defendant will not be liable for any of the ticket costs or have demerit points added to their driving record.
-There will still be applicable court costs as a result of the trial.
+At trial the judge may hear arguments from both sides and, on the conclusion of the trial, rendering a ruling.
+If the court rules the defendant to be guilty, then the defendant may be liable for fines and court fees including additional costs that might accrue from the trial.
+The conviction may be reported to the Nebraska DMV and points may be added to the defendant's driving record.
+If the court rules the defendant to be Not Guilty, then charges may be dismissed and the defendant may not be liable for any of the ticket costs or have demerit points added to their driving record.
+There may still be applicable court costs as a result of the trial.

-How Do I find Nebraska Traffic Court Records?
+How Do I Find Nebraska Traffic Court Records?

 Nebraska traffic court records can be accessed online using the state of Nebraska official website.
 Traffic records can also be obtained by contacting the specific Nebraska county court where the records are stored and requesting for the particular record.
 Contact can be made by email or phone or by physically visiting the courthouse.

-What information is required to obtain Nebraska Traffic Court Records?
+What Information is Required to Obtain Nebraska Traffic Court Records?

-Are all Traffic Violations handled the same way, in Nebraska?
+Are all Traffic Violations Handled the Same Way in Nebraska?

 Traffic violations in the state of Nebraska are typically handled in the same manner.
-The processes for responding to a citation for a traffic violation will be similar, despite the nature of the violation.
+The processes for responding to a citation for a traffic violation may be similar, despite the nature of the violation.
 Total fine amounts for similar violations may vary due to individual county court fees.

-Can Nebraska Traffic Records be sealed or expunged?
+Can Nebraska Traffic Records be Sealed or Expunged?

 In the state of Nebraska, the only cases which are eligible for expungement ("Set Aside") are cases that did not result in a conviction.
 While it is possible to get the record of an arrest expunged, this is only possible if it did not lead to a conviction.
 The only way to restrict public access to cases that resulted in a conviction is by receiving a pardon from the Nebraska Board of Pardons.

-How does one end up in a Nebraska Traffic court?
+How Does One End Up in a Nebraska Traffic Court?

 In Nebraska one ends up in traffic court if cited for a traffic violation and the officer does not mark the "waiver allowed" checkbox.
 This implies that the offense requires a court appearance to answer.
 One can also end up in traffic court when cited for a traffic violation if one chooses to contest the charge.

 In Nebraska cases involving misdemeanors, traffic and city ordinance violations are heard in County Courts.
 Nebraska traffic violations and infractions are heard in the county court with jurisdiction over the location where the violation was alleged to have occurred.
 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may be required to provide:

 • The name of someone involved, providing it is not a juvenile